itsCajole/itsCajole/README.md

 - High School Student
 - I'm a half day programmer.
-- DiscordJS bot Coder.
-- Loves to learn in early morning and night as well!
+- Loves to learn new stuffs in early morning and night as well!

 ### IDE & Tools